Biomedical Research (Thesis)

 - Medical law and/or ethics

-Upon completion of a Biomedical Research (Thesis) Concentration, the student will
+Upon completion of the research concentration, the student will be able to:

 - apply advanced skills to access, synthesize and interpret medical literature.